SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 ```

 1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoFactory.resetOdometry()` will accomplish this, setting the robot's pose to the start of the specified trajectory.

+    Advanced users may use vision to get the robot's starting position, however this is not recommended for most teams.

 2. Throughout this documentation, we assume you are using [command factory methods](https://docs.wpilib.org/en/stable/docs/software/commandbased/organizing-command-based.html#instance-command-factory-methods) in your subsystems, which is a more concise alternative to command classes (i.e. `new IntakeCommand()`).

 ## Using AutoRoutine